-Roxie Overaker – ESMT Berlin MBA
+Roxie Overaker (USA) – ESMT Berlin MBA

 In a new podcast series from The Modern MBA, in collaboration with MBAGRADSCHOOLS, current & former MBA candidates explain how they are making the transition from typically unorthodox sectors into business.
 The interviewee this episode is Roxie Overaker, a current MBA student at ESMT Berlin whose interest in the degree was ignited by working at a business school and seeing the ‘amazing things’ that the MBA students were doing there.